|

 A. The Ethics Committee

-The Ethics Committee shall be composed of three persons appointed for three years each, one to be appointed each year.
+The Ethics Committee shall be composed of a Chairman, appointed for a three-year term, and three additional members, each representing one of the three types of member institutions: state supported, private, and two-year colleges, and serving for three years each, one to be appointed each year.
 It shall be the duty of this Committee to propose from time to time such revisions in the code of Ethics of the Association as may be deemed advisable.
-It shall work with the Executive Committee to insure that the adopted Code of Ethics is practiced so that uniformity and mutual understanding may prevail among the member institutions.
+It shall work with the Executive Board to insure that the adopted Code of Ethics is practiced so that uniformity and mutual understanding may prevail among the member institutions.
 The Committee shall also be responsible for handling all reported violations of the Code of Ethics according to the procedure specified in the Code.

 B. The Nominating Committee